-The financial statements are presented on the income tax basis and, as such, grant expense reflects cash paid for grants during the year.
+The financial statements are presented on the modified cash basis and, as such, grant expense reflects cash paid for grants during the year.
 The Foundation has committed both unconditional and conditional grants which are not recorded in the financial statements.
-Total unconditional grant obligations at December 31, 2022 and 2021 are payable as follows:
+Total unconditional grant obligations at December 31, 2023 and 2022 are payable as follows:

-2022 2021 Payable within one year \$ 2,545,800 \$ 2,152,850 Payable within two to three years 227,800 576,600 Total unconditional grant obligations \$ 2,773,600 \$ 2,729,450
+2023 2022 Payable within one year \$ 1,837,250 \$ 2,545,800 Payable within two to three years 156,000 227,800 Total unconditional grant obligations \$ 1,993,250 \$ 2,773,600

-Additionally, the Foundation has conditional grants of \$190,000 and \$258,000 at December 31, 2022 and 2021, respectively that are contingent on certain performance or matching requirements being met and become payable when the conditions have been met.
+Additionally, the Foundation has conditional grants of \$120,000 and \$190,000 at December 31, 2023 and 2022, respectively, that are contingent on certain performance or matching requirements being met and become payable when the conditions have been met.

-RETIREMENT PLAN
+6. RETIREMENT PLAN

 The Foundation has a defined contribution 403(b) plan covering all employees meeting eligibility requirements.
 Employees may elect to make contributions to the plan up to amounts allowed by law.
 Additionally, the Foundation may make contributions to the plan at its discretion.
-During 2022 and 2021, the Foundation contributed 10% of eligible compensation.
-The Foundation's contributions to the plan totaled approximately \$98,100 for 2022 and \$100,800 for 2021.
+During 2023 and 2022, the Foundation contributed 10% of eligible compensation.
+The Foundation's contributions to the plan totaled approximately \$113,700 for 2023 and \$98,100 for 2022.